12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 17:30

-Early dinnerEat by 6pm local time to start shifting your body clock.
+Early dinnerEat by 6pm local time if you want a calm evening.
 A relaxed dinner — nothing too heavy.

 Food